ikeali/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script to add execute permission  to the owner, the group owner and other users
+a script that sets permission to the file